This is the multi-page printable view of this section. Click here to print.

 Maximum number of domains that can be created per Account20

-Maximum connectable resources per domain8
+Maximum number of resources that can be connected per domain8

 Table.
-GSLB Restrictions
+GSLB Constraints

 Note